rbmrclo/octofart/README.md

 a time when you need to update a single line of code across multiple repositories, hence, this gem aims to solve that problem.

-Octofart (Octokit - Find And Replace Text) can act as a bot that automates bulk update of code from all repositories within your organization. :dash:
+Octofart (Octokit - Find And Replace Text) can act as a bot that automates bulk update of code from all repositories within your organization.

 ## Sample use cases